Opera Problems or Bugs with SVG and (X)HTML

 attributeType and priorities

-If an attributeType XML is overwritten with a higher priority attribute auto animations beginning at 2s, Opera9.50 alpha/beta ignores the higher priority animations.
+If an attributeType XML is overwritten with a higher priority attribute auto animations beginning at 2s, Opera9.50 (including alpha/beta) ignores the higher priority animations.
 In this fill animations the fill is switched to black instead of performing the higher priority animation in the blue range.

 Comment: Ok in the adobe plugin and in previous versions of Opera 8 and 9. bug-295469